Cain and Abel

 In the biblical Book of Genesis, Cain and Abel are the first two sons of Adam and Eve.
 Cain, the firstborn, was a farmer, and his brother Abel was a shepherd.
-The brothers made sacrifices to God, but God favored Abel's sacrifice instead of Cain's.
-Cain then murdered Abel, whereupon God punished Cain by condemning him to a life of wandering.
+The brothers made sacrifices, each from his own fields, to God.
+God had regard for Abel's offering, but had no regard for Cain's.
+Cain killed Abel and God considered it murder, cursing Cain and sentencing him to a life of transience.
 Cain then dwelt in the land of Nod (נוֹד), where he built a city and fathered the line of descendants beginning with Enoch.
+Thus, Cain was the first person born, and Abel the first to die.